When will a local authority pay for a care home?

 A person being assessed for residential care should be treated as an individual.
-So if you’re married or living with a partner, only the income of the cared-for person can be taken into account in the financial assessment.
+If you’re married or living with a partner, only the income of the person needing care can be taken into account in the financial assessment.

-If you share a savings account with another person (partner, family member or friend), consider splitting it into separate accounts so it’s easier to see who has what for the purposes of the financial assessment and paying for care in general.
+If you have any shared savings, consider splitting them into separate accounts so it’s easier to see who has what for the purposes of the financial assessment and paying for care in general.
 Be warned, however, that there are rules about ‘giving away’ assets – see gifting assets and property.